elajoie/halocal/README.md

 git clone https://github.com/elajoie/halocal.git

 cd halocal/configs

+update host IP in inventory as 127.0.0.1 is the EE and the IP you put in will be what the EE SSHes into.

 ```

 make sure you create your own vault file simular to below and put it into the hass folder in your git repo: